Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction: Growth of Tamagawa numbers in towers

 \subsection{Unramified extensions}

-Having dealt with the dependence on $e$, it now remains to control the dependence of the Tamagawa numbers of a family $T_{1,f}=(T,S,(\epsilon F)^f)$ of BY trees on the parameter $f$.
-Since where $\gNeron_T$ is the geometric N\'eron component group of the fixed BY tree $T$, this amounts in essence to a problem of counting fixed points of powers of an automorphism of a finite abelian group.
+Having dealt with the dependency on $e$ in theorem~\ref{thm:combinatorial_growth_in_towers}, it now remains to control the dependency on $f$, fixing $e=1$.
+In other words, by definition~\ref{def:intersection}, we want to control the number of $(\epsilon F)^f$-fixed points in the Jacobian group $\gNeron_T$ as a function of $f$.
 We will develop tools to deal with such problems in appendix \ref{app:fixpoints}, but for now let us just record the definitions and basic properties we will need.

-\begin{definition}[Fixpoint filtrations] Let $A$ be a $\Z$-module with an endomorphism $\sigma$.
+\begin{definition}[Fixpoint filtrations] Let $A$ be a $\Z$-module with an endomorphism $\sigma$ (for us, always a finite-order automorphism).
 We define the \emph{$\sigma$-fixpoint filtration} of $A$ to be the family of sub-$\Z[\sigma]$-modules $A^{\sigma^f}$, which come with inclusions $A^{\sigma^d}\leq A^{\sigma^f}$ whenever $d\mid f$.
 We also define the \emph{partial quotients} of $A$ with respect to this filtration to be \end{definition}